robinlennox/breakout/README.md

 This tools could be used on a device which is dropped on a client's network, then automatically attempts to breakout to the internet.
 If successful, the device can be remotely managed and used for reconnaissance.

-Alternatively, you could use it to circumvent an organisations proxy or Wifi Paywalls!
+Alternatively, you could use it to circumvent an organisations proxy or Wi-Fi Paywalls!

 ### Tested On
 Ubuntu 16.04 Server